All Episodes

 Yeah.

-She's 70-something years old now.
+She's 70 something years old now.

 Yeah.

-Well, don't knock it till you tried it, brother.
+Don't knock it till you tried it, brother.

 Oh my God, this is awesome.

-Lisa Saint-Louis de Gonzague.
+Lycée Saint-Louis de Gonzague.

-All right, I'm gonna let you handle that one.
+All right, we'll let you handle that.

-Yeah, yeah, so she kept teaching there until the third.
+So she kept teaching there until 1970.

 She kept teaching.